reimlima/genericseek/README.md

 execute a "touch command" and leave it empty, the script will do the rest.

 	# touch genericseek.db

+# Prepare Slack to receive data

+First things first, you have to read and follow the instructions in this [Documentation] before send something to slack.

+Next, when you finally have the webhook URL you want to send your notifications change the parameter 'webhook_url' (line 92 in the script)

+Ensure that the module 'WebService::Slack::IncomingWebHook' is properly installed.

 # Output Format
 --------------------------------------------------------------------------------